ebardelli/website/content/posts/2026-06-21-enrollment-projections-webapp.md

 The tool takes California CALPADS 1.2 enrollment files (or, optionally, 1.18 demographics files if you are interested in predicting unduplicated pupils) as input.
 After uploading the data, you assign each school a group[^2] which determines how the projections are segmented in the output.
 Then you hit Run.

+The engine runs two models in parallel: a Monte Carlo simulation (5,000 draws by default) that produces a range of outcomes across three percentiles, and an FCMAT-style[^3] five-year linear projection for comparison.
+Everything happens client-side in the browser using DuckDB; your data never leaves your computer.

+The output is an Excel workbook organized by group and school, with one projection sheet per segment.
+Each sheet shows current enrollment, the low/median/high Monte Carlo range, and the FCMAT linear trend—five years out for each grade.

 [^2]: By default, the app uses District, Charter, or Non-Public School (NPS).
 You can enter other groups if you fancy it.

-The engine runs two models in parallel: a Monte Carlo simulation (5,000 draws by default) that produces a range of outcomes across three percentiles, and an FCMAT-style[^3] five-year linear projection for comparison.
-Everything happens client-side in the browser using DuckDB; your data never leaves your computer.

 [^3]: This model mirrors the projections included in the [FCMAT's Projection-Pro](https://www.fcmat.org/projection-pro) application.
 The results might be slightly different because Projection-Pro uses CALPADS 1.1 data.

-The output is an Excel workbook organized by group and school, with one projection sheet per segment.
-Each sheet shows current enrollment, the low/median/high Monte Carlo range, and the FCMAT linear trend—five years out for each grade.

 ## Evaluation mode

 If you upload a file for a year that has already passed[^4] the tool automatically switches into evaluation mode.

-[^4]: Say, you want to evaluate enrollment after Census day.

 In this mode, the workbook gains a set of accuracy sheets that compare what the model *would have projected* against what *actually happened*.
 Each sheet shows the difference between actual and projected enrollment by grade, school, and group.
 This is useful for two things: understanding how well the model performs for your district, and building the case (or skepticism) for relying on a particular percentile in future planning cycles.

 The model trains only on data through the year before the projection target, so the comparison is a genuine out-of-sample test rather than a fit to known outcomes.

+[^4]: For example, if you want to evaluate enrollment accuracy after Census day.

 ## Diagnostics